-Once your course application is submitted through VTAC, you will be directed to complete and submit the Supplementary Information Form through SlideRoom.
-Applicants will be charged a non-refundable processing fee payable via SlideRoom.
-Information will be provided in your VTAC application with links to SlideRoom directly.
-You need to do this before the VTAC application closing date.
+Once your course application is submitted through VTAC, you will be directed to complete and submit the Supplementary Application Form.
+Applicants will be charged a non-refundable processing fee payable via the Supplementary Application Form.

 STEP 3 AUDITION

 All applicants must attend or submit an audition as part of the final component of their application.
-For more information on audition requirements, see Auditions and interviews.
+For more information on audition requirements, see Auditions and interviews at top of page.